Diversity, Equity, and Inclusion

 The School of Aquatic and Fisheries Sciences (SAFS) values the strengths and professional experience that students, faculty, and staff bring to our community.
 We are committed to providing an excellent education to all of our students, regardless of their race, gender, class, nationality, physical ability, religion, age, or sexual orientation.
 We are proud of the different roles that our students, staff, and faculty play in the community of the School and the College of the Environment.
 We also recognize that science is richer, and the SAFS community is more vibrant when a diverse group of people participate in research.

-At anytime feel free to reach out to us using this form to share your thoughts, questions, or highlight work in this space that deserves attention.
+At any time feel free to reach out to us using this form to share your thoughts, questions, or highlight work in this space that deserves attention.

-We are excited to announce the SAFS Diversity, Equity, Inclusion and Justice (DEIJ) and Community Service Recognition Award
+We are excited to announce the SAFS DEI Strategic Plan!

 Current DEI Activities & Support